 About the Farm

 Produce is harvested fresh, most often the same day it is picked up by CSA members, who say they notice superior quality and flavour.
 We offer tours throughout the season for people to see first hand how their food is grown.
-We primarily ride our bikes to transport produce, use mostly hand tools, and give thanks to the fungi, earthworms, rain and the sun.
+We use mostly hand tools, and give thanks to the fungi, earthworms, rain and the sun.
 We use ecological farming practices that improve the long-term health of the soil.
-We believe that by focusing on the quality and diversity within the soil system pest and disease pressures will remain at bay the food grown will be more nutritious and flavourful.
+We believe that by focusing on the quality and diversity within the soil system pest and disease pressures will remain at bay and the food grown will be more nutritious and flavourful.
 As farmers we humbly see ourselves a temporary stewards of the lands we have the privilege to work on.
-The land does the real work of growing food while we try to ensure it has the ideal condition to do so.

 Our vegetables are grown with the type of love and care that you can taste.
 We work hard to feed bellies and nourish the spirit of the local community.
 We hope that you’ll join us in this effort.
 We are always open to hearing your questions and comments so please feel to contact us at anytime or come find us at work at one of the farm sites.